bramhaag/BCF/README.md

 }
 ```

-## Command Contexts
+## Argument Resolvers
-CommandContexts convert a String to a specific type.
+Argument resolvers convert a String to a specific type.
 The following types are supported out of the box:

 #### Primitives
 |Primitive|Supported|Class    |Supported|